The Hunt for Robot Unicorns

 - VARD announced the building of an autonomous and electric container ship by 2020.

-There is certainly more to do in this space but it has also become a very crowded field, with many car makers now battling it out or cooperating with tech giants.
+There is certainly more to do in this space, but it has also become a very crowded field, with many carmakers now battling it out or cooperating with tech giants.

 So what are the areas with opportunities opened to startups?
 Fortunately, there are many!